Ungvi/learning-vue/save-money/README.md

 4. How to import a component and use it
 5. How to send props to a component
 6. Create a list component and an item component.
 The list component will receive the array as a prop, will loop thru the array and send each item to the item component as a prop.

+Next level
+1. Import and use axious
+2. Find a free api endpoint and retrieve some data
+3. Send it to products and list it